scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/bucket_website_operations/get_bucket_website.rst

 Parameters
 ~~~~~~~~~~

-The GET Bucket Website operation does not use Request Parameters.
+The GET Bucket Website operation does not use request parameters.

 Headers
 ~~~~~~~